 Once elected for additional support, our commitment to selected youths is long-term.
 Our goal for teenagers within this program, is that they graduate high school and go on to complete University, or a relevant Vocational Training course, so that they can gain fair employment in their desired field.

 We hope to have all teenagers at REACH inducted into this program, but to do that, we need your help.
 Our ability to enlist youths into this program is entirely dependent on funding.

-Click here to join our Running Costs Club to support our Youth Pathways office open and our program operating.
+Click here to join our Running Costs Club to keep our Youth Pathways office open and our program operating.

 REACH RIDERS CLUB

 For a poor Cambodian child, having a bicycle can mean the difference between attending school and reaching their dreams, or dropping out of school and engaging in abusive child labour.
 For many kids, owning a bicycle is an absolute necessity to break the cycle of poverty for their families.
 Click here to learn more.